 Only a licensed Insolvency Practitioner can propose the arrangement on your behalf.
 They will review your income and expenditure to determine what affordable contributions can be made towards your debts.
 This single payment will replace all of the monthly payments to existing creditors.
 Once the Trust Deed is signed, proposals will be sent to all relevant creditors.
 Creditors have 5 weeks to object or agree to the proposal.
 Once the proposal is accepted, the Trust Deed becomes protected and creditors can no longer take legal action to recover their debts.

 The decision lies in the hands of the creditors.
 If less than a third in value or half in number object; the trust deed becomes protected.

 During the drafting stage of your Trust Deed, your trustee will advise you what you should do in relation to your creditors until it’s approved.

 You will have to declare any inheritance or windfalls above the value of £500 to the Insolvency Practitioner.
 Regular overtime and bonuses will also be taken in to consideration.

 Your credit rating will be affected for 6 years from the date your PTD is approved.
 You cannot borrow more than £500 whilst you are in a PTD without notifying your creditors you are in a PTD.
 Before you borrow anything, you should discuss this with your trustee.

 All debt solutions should be very carefully considered.
-If you are based in Scotland, struggling with debt issues and need advice on your options, we are happy to refer you to appropriately regulated debt solutions practices who can offer advice on all solutions.
+If you are based in Scotland, struggling with debt issues and need debt advice on your options, we are happy to refer you to appropriately regulated debt solutions practices who can offer debt advice on all solutions.